panique/huge/README.md

 * needs **PHP 5.3.7+**, PHP 5.4+ or PHP 5.5+
 * needs mySQL 5.1+
-* needs the PHP mysqli (last letter is an "i") extension activated (standard on nearly all modern servers)
+* needs the PHP mysqli (last letter is an "i") extension activated (standard on nearly all modern servers) for `1-minimal`
-* are the database connection infos in config/db.php or config/config.php correct ?
+* are the database connection info in config/db.php or config/config.php correct ?
 * have you created a database named "login" like mentioned above ?
 * does the provided database user (standard is "root") have rights to read (and write) the database ?
-* please don't use this script if you have absolutly no idea what PHP or MySQL is.
+* please don't use this script if you have absolutely no idea what PHP or MySQL is.
 Seriously.
 * the 2-advanced and 4-full-mvc-framework versions use mail sending, so you need to have `sendmail` or something enabled on your server.
 Please see the instruction in the folder "__install" if you need help with that.
 The 4-full-mvc-framework version also allows to send mails with an SMTP account.